foryou929/react-google-login/README.md

 ReactDOM.render(
   <GoogleLogin
     clientId="1088597931155576"
-    offline={false}
+    buttonText="Login"
     callback={responseGoogle} />,
   document.getElementById('googleButton')
 );
 ```
 ## Callback

-If offline is false callback will return the information set in scope.
+If offline is false callback will return the currentUser object.

 If offline is true callback will return the offline token for use on your server.